mfbx9da4/seam-carving-js/readme.md

 - Iterate arrays in a CPU cache efficient way
 - Keep track of smallest on top row
 - Have two matrices, one for min_x and one for energies so that we can use typed arrays
+- `getImageData()` may be more efficient than iterating all the pixels